WikiLeaks: CIA managed to bypass encryption on popular services Signal, WhatsApp

 Taken from my blog post I posted just now: http://www.nodisclaimers.com/2017/03/regarding-todays-wikile...

 Disclaimer: I have just released and am in the process of continued work on an encrypted communications service called GibberIt: http://gibber.it .
-Criticism, feedback welcome.
+Criticism, feedback welcome; yes I am a practicing information and technology attorney; no I am not your attorney; no I am not speaking on behalf of my firm; my opinions are my own and subject to update upon the presentation of persuasive arguments or evidence.

 According to the statement from WikiLeaks, government